Cheapest Ways to Take Card Payments in 2024

 Our verdict and your next steps

 Want to get a more personalised recommendation?
-We’ve built a free quote matching tool to help.
-Simply answer a few questions about what you need, and behind the scenes we’ll match you up with merchant service providers that suit your requirements.
-They’ll then be in touch directly with no-obligation quotes that have been tailored to you, so you can compare truly accurate prices.
-It’s a quick and easy way to choose a great provider, and get signed up right away.
+We’ve built a free quote-matching tool to help.
+Simply answer a few questions about what you need, and behind the scenes, we’ll match you up with merchant service providers that suit your requirements.

 How We Test Merchant Account Products and Services for UK Businesses

-We tested 11 market-leading merchant account products and services to evaluate them in terms of functionality, usability, regulatory compliance, customer support, and more so we can make the most useful recommendations to UK businesses.
+We tested 11 market-leading payment products and services, evaluating them in terms of functionality, usability, regulatory compliance, customer support, and more in order to make the most useful recommendations to UK businesses.

-Our rigorous testing process means these products have been scored and rated in six main categories of investigation and 25 subcategories – in fact, we covered 36 areas of investigation in total.
-We then gave each category score a ‘relevance weighting' to ensure the product's final score perfectly reflects the needs and requirements of Expert Market readers – and that's our product testing algorithm in a nutshell!
+Our rigorous testing process means these products have been scored and rated in six main categories of investigation and 25 subcategories.
+We then gave each category score a ‘relevance weighting’ to ensure the product’s final score perfectly reflects the needs and requirements of Expert Market readers.

-Our main testing categories for merchant account products and services are:
+Our main testing categories for payment products and services are:

-Compliance: the adherence of the merchant account product to relevant regulations and standards, such as data security, anti-fraud measures, and legal requirements.
+Compliance: adherence to relevant regulations and standards, such as data security, anti-fraud measures, and legal requirements.

-Customer Support: the assistance and resources provided by the merchant account provider to users in resolving issues, answering questions, and providing guidance.
+Customer Support: the assistance and resources provided to users in resolving issues, answering questions, and providing guidance.

-Customer Score: external customer opinion; the feedback and ratings given by customers who have used a particular merchant account – the market position and reputation a merchant account holds.
+Customer Score: external customer opinion; the feedback and ratings given by customers who have used a particular provider – the market position and reputation it holds.

-Features: the functionalities and capabilities provided by the merchant account product.
+Features: the functionalities and capabilities provided.
 This can include online payment processing, payment gateway integration, and fraud prevention.

-Taking Payments: the process and options available for accepting payments through the merchant account product.
+Taking Payments: the process and options available for accepting payments through the provider.

-Price: the cost associated with using the merchant account product, including transaction fees, setup fees, monthly fees, and any additional charges.
+Price: the cost associated with using the provider, including transaction fees, setup fees, monthly fees, and any additional charges.

 Cheapest ways to take payments FAQs

-How can I accept payments without a fee?
+Can I accept card payments without paying a fee?

 The only way to accept payments without a fee is to be paid in cash while using an offline cash register.
 The minute you start using an informational system to take payments (as in all card transactions), the provider of the system will charge you fees.